 - Security concerns.
 With so many cyber attacks in the news, it’s easy to feel like your information is at risk when you type your credit card number on a webpage.
 Offer your users the certainty that their private information will be safe with you by making sure your checkout pages include SSL certificates.
-Not to worry, platforms like Teachable or Shopify take care of these details for you.
+Not to worry, we take care of those details for you.

-There is one factor did not make the top five reasons for cart abandonment.
+There is one factor that did not make the top five reasons for cart abandonment.
 Whether or not the checkout process should include the creation of an account (to collect email addresses) before presenting the user with the checkout total and payment options is the source of a lot of dissenting opinions amongst digital marketers.

 Since collecting emails is fundamental to this tutorial, I think it’s worthwhile to review this question.

 Should you collect visitors’ emails before they pay?